Slavery in Brazil: Legacy of slavery

 commemorating and memorializing slavery and the Atlantic slave trade.
 However, in the last decade Brazil has begun engaging in several initiatives underscoring its slave past and the importance of African heritage.
 Gradually, all over the country statues celebrating Zumbi, the leader of Palmares, Brazilian long-lasting quilombo (runaway slave community) were unveiled.
 Capital cities like Rio de Janeiro and even Porto Alegre created permanent markers commemorating heritage sites of slavery and the Atlantic slave trade.
-Among the most recent and probably the most famous initiatives of this kind is the Valong Wharf slave memorial in Rio de Janeiro (the site where almost one million enslaved Africans disembarked).
+Among the most recent and probably the most famous initiatives of this kind is the Valongo Wharf slave memorial in Rio de Janeiro (the site where almost one million enslaved Africans disembarked).

 Slavery and systematic inequality and disadvantage still exist within Brazil.
 Though much progress has been made since abolition, unequal representation in all levels of society perpetuates ongoing racial prejudice.
 Most obvious are the stark contrasts between white and black Brazilians in media, government, and private business.
 Brazil continues to grow and succeed economically, yet its poorest regions and neighborhood slums (favelas), occupied by majority Afro-Brazilians, are shunned and forgotten.
 Large developments within cities displace poor Afro-Brazilians and the government relocates them conveniently to the periphery of the city.
 It has been argued that most Afro-Brazilians live as second-class citizens, working in service industries that perpetuate their relative poverty while their white counterparts are afforded opportunities through education and work because of their skin color.
 Advocacy for equal rights in Brazil is hard to understand because of how mixed Brazil's population is.
 However, there is no doubt that the number of visible Afro-Brazilian leaders in business, politics and media is disproportionate to their white counterparts.